Judges and magistrates play a vital role in the criminal justice system.

 High Court judges can hear the most serious and sensitive cases in the Crown Court (for example murder) and some sit with Appeal Court judges in the Criminal Division of the Court of Appeal.

-Circuit judges may deal solely with civil, family or criminal work, or divide their time between the three.
-Most Crown Court cases are heard by circuit judges, although less complex or serious matters may be dealt with by fee-paid Recorders.
-Some cases from magistrates’ courts will come to the Crown Court to be heard by a circuit judge – for example, if the defendant has opted for trial by jury, or the magistrates decide they do not have sufficient sentencing powers to deal with a guilty party (magistrates can impose a maximum six-month sentence for a single offence, with a total of 12 months for multiple offences).
+Circuit Judges may deal solely with Civil, Family or Criminal work, or divide their time between the three.
+Most Crown Court cases are heard by Circuit Judges, although less complex or serious matters may be dealt with by Recorders.
+Some cases from Magistrates’ courts will come to the Crown Court to be heard by a Circuit Judge – for example, if the defendant has opted for trial by jury, or the magistrates decide they do not have sufficient sentencing powers to deal with a guilty party (magistrates can impose a maximum 6 month sentence for a single offence, with a total of 12 months for multiple offences).

-The role of a district judge (magistrates’ courts) is to complement the work of the magistracy.
-They are legally qualified, salaried judges and they usually deal with the longer and more complex matters that come before magistrates’ courts.
-District judges (magistrates’ courts) also have jurisdiction to hear cases under the Extradition Acts and the Fugitive Offender Acts.
+A District Judge (Magistrates’ courts) is a legally qualified, salaried judge and they usually deal with the longer and more complex matters that come before Magistrates’ courts.
+District Judges (Magistrates’ courts) also have jurisdiction to hear cases under the Extradition Acts and the Fugitive Offender Acts.